 Sessions scheduled into monthly executive meetings designed to foster stronger team dynamics, clearer decision-making and more effective leadership.

-For nearly two years, the executive team of a manufacturing company has integrated a Reflection Point session into each of their monthly meetings.
-Facilitated by faculty members from local colleges and universities, the group continues to read and discuss short stories.
+For more than four years, the executive team of a manufacturing company integrated a Reflection Point session into each of their monthly meetings.

 - John Updike, Trust Me (selections)

 - Valeria Luiselli, The Story of My Teeth

 - Jhumpa Lahiri, “The Interpreter of Maladies”

 - Gabriel Garcia Márquez, “The Handsomest Drowned Man in the World”